-• Consider the effectiveness of the Corporation's internal controls over financial reporting and related information technology security and control.

-• Review and approve corporate signing authorities and modifications thereto.

-• Review with the auditors any issues or concerns related to any internal control systems in the process of the audit.

-• Review the plan and scope of the annual audit with respect to planned reliance and testing of controls and major points contained in the auditor's management letter resulting from control evaluation and testing.

-• Establish and maintain complaint procedures regarding accounting, internal accounting controls or auditing matters and the confidential anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-Such procedures are appended hereto as Appendix A.

-• Review with management, external auditors and legal counsel any material litigation claims or other contingencies, including tax assessments, and adequacy of financial provisions, that could materially affect financial reporting.

-• Review with the Chief Executive Officer and the Chief Financial Officer the Corporation's disclosure controls and procedures, including any significant deficiencies in, or material non-compliance with, such controls and procedures.

-• Discuss with the Chief Executive Officer and the Chief Financial Officer all elements of certification required pursuant to National Instrument 52-109.

-• Approve all material related party transactions in advance; materiality is set at \$1 for such matters.
+- Consider the effectiveness of the Corporation's internal controls over financial reporting and related information technology security and control. - Review and discuss corporate signing authorities and modifications thereto. - Review with the auditors any issues or concerns related to any internal control systems in the process of the audit. - Review the plan and scope of the annual audit with respect to planned reliance and testing of controls and major points contained in the auditor's management letter resulting from control evaluation and testing. - Establish and maintain complaint procedures regarding the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls or auditing matters. - Establish and maintain procedures regarding the the confidential anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+Such procedures are appended hereto as Appendix A. - Review with management, external auditors and legal counsel any material litigation claims or other contingencies, including tax assessments, and adequacy of financial provisions, that could materially affect financial reporting. - Review with the Chief Executive Officer and the Chief Financial Officer the Corporation's disclosure controls and procedures, including any significant deficiencies in, or material noncompliance with, such controls and procedures. - Discuss with the Chief Executive Officer and the Chief Financial Officer all elements of certification required pursuant to National Instrument 52-109. - Approve all related party transactions in advance; materiality is set at \$1 for such matters, excluding expense reimbursements made in the normal course of business.